Welcome

 Which documents do I need to complete?

-Download the declaration form here:
+Download the declaration forms here:

-Declaration form in German, barrier-free
+Declaration form in German

 Please print out the declaration form and complete it carefully .
 Do not use block capital letters because this could result in deviated spelling.